 During the summer months, it transforms from a sleepy town of around 20,000 permanent residents into a bustling destination as tourists, backpackers and seasonal residents arrive to enjoy its many beaches and party in its old town which is full of lively bars and restaurants.

-For more info, check out our Lagos digital nomad guide which highlights some of the main advantages and disadvantages to working remotely from the Algarve.
+Our Lagos digital nomad guide highlights some of the main advantages and disadvantages to working remotely from this colourful Algarve town.

 5. Setubal